Iranian bomber maimed in blasts in Thai capital

-BANGKOK An Iranian man was seriously wounded in Bangkok on Tuesday when a bomb he was carrying exploded and blew one of his legs off in an incident Israel said was an attempted terrorist attack by Iran.
+BANGKOK An Iranian man was seriously wounded in Bangkok Tuesday when a bomb he was carrying exploded and blew one of his legs off, police and government officials said, but they declined to speculate on whether he was involved with any militant group.

-Shortly beforehand, there had been an explosion in a house the man was renting in the Ekamai area of central Bangkok.
-Soon after that, there was a third blast on a nearby road, Thai police and officials said.
+Shortly before, there had been an explosion in a house the man was renting in the Ekamai area of central Bangkok, and shortly afterwards, another blast on a nearby road.

 "The police have control of the situation.
 It is thought that the suspect might be storing more explosives inside his house," government spokeswoman Thitima Chaisaeng told reporters.